0day-ci/linux/Documentation/admin-guide/media/vimc.rst

 Module options
 --------------

-Vimc has a module parameter to configure the driver.
+Vimc has module parameters to configure the driver.

+* ``allocator=<unsigned int>``

+	memory allocator selection, default is 0.
+It specifies the way buffers will be allocated.

+		- 0: vmalloc
+		- 1: dma-contig

 * ``sca_mult=<unsigned int>``